 There are many different tools that can be used for turning, facing, and parting operations on the lathe.
-Each tool is usually composed of carbide as a base material, but can include other compounds.
+Each tool is usually

+52 Manufacturing Processes 4-5 composed of carbide as a base material, but can include other compounds.
 This section covers the different appearances and uses of lathe cutting tools.
 Figure A:depicts a standard turning tool to create a semi-square shoulder.
-If there is enough material behind the cutting edge, the tool can also be used for roughing.
+If there is enough material behind the cutting edge, the tool can also be use for roughing.
 Figure B:depicts a standard turning tool with a lead angle.
 This angle enables for heavy roughing cuts.
-Ititalso possible to turn the tool to create a sem square shoulder.
+Ititalso possible to turn the tool to create a ser square shoulder.
 Figure C:nose has a very large radius, which helps with fine finishes on both light and heavy cuts.
 The tool can also be used to form a corner radius.

-Figure D:depicts a rotated standard turning tool.
-Its nose leads the cutting edge to create light finishing cuts on the outside diameter and face of the shoulder.

-Figure E:depicts a form tool.
-Different forms can be ground into the tool, which will be reproduced onto the part.

 Figure F:depicts a facing tool.
 This cutter is used to face the end of a workpiece to provide for a smooth, flat finish.
 If the stock has a hole in the ce utilize a half-center to stabilize and support the workpiece.

-Figure G:depicts a grooving or under-cutting tool.
+54 Manufacturing Processes 4-5 Figure G:depicts a grooving or under-cutting tool.
 As shown, it is used to cut grooves into the workpiece.
-When there are proper clearances, the tool can cut deeply, or cut to the left or right.
+When there are proper clearances, the can cut deeply, or cut to the left or right.
 Figure H:depicts a parting tool.
 Parting tools cut off the stock at a certain length.
 This tool requires a preformed blade and holder.